Leadership Styles

 Published on February 22nd

 Participative leadership can often be a sluggish form of decision-making.
 It has its place when leading large system transformation.
 It has many benefits that can make it the best type of leadership in specific organizations or environments that foster more open and collaborative decision-making with individual contributors with specialized business expertise.
+It is a very costly and time consuming way to lead, however.
+Participation must allow for co-creation in subgroups where there are group reporters in order to reduce the time required to execute.
+Participative leaders must be aware of the time they are taking to make decisions and not be indecisive because of the need to bring in so many voices.

 5. Servant Leadership